paulbarre/simple-flex-grid/README.md

 Easy-to-use grid based on Flexbox in pure CSS.

-## Why will it be useful to me?
+## Why will it be useful?

-If you are implementing a website with a simple responsive layout, using [Bootstrap] or other frameworks can be time loss with unuseful CSS, or make you import more that you need.
+Using [Bootstrap](https://getbootstrap.com/docs/4.3/layout/grid/) or other frameworks can be time loss with unuseful CSS, or make import more that what your app needs.

-Simple Flex Grid provides you a CSS grid layout.
+Simple Flex Grid goals:

 1. It is in pure CSS
 2. It is small